Scarlett Pomers: Music

-In an interview with Modern Guitars Magazine, they asked Pomers to talk about how she and her band got together.

-She replied, "I've been singing since I was about six-years-old and I was supposed to finish an album last year when I was on hiatus from Reba, but I dislocated my kneecap for the third time and had to have surgery to keep it from happening again.
+In an interview with Modern Guitars Magazine, Pomers talked about how she and her band got together.
+"I've been singing since I was about six-years-old and I was supposed to finish an album last year when I was on hiatus from Reba, but I dislocated my kneecap for the third time and had to have surgery to keep it from happening again.
 During my four month recovery, I was pretty unhappy that I couldn't finish working with the writers and producers I was scheduled to do the album with.
 So by the fourth month I was getting around in my brace and making progress in my physical therapy and my mom said I could put a band together and rehearse sitting down until the brace came off.
 By that time maybe we could do a show.

 What I didn't know was how much fun it would be and now it has become the most amazing experience I've ever had!
 All of my guys love classic rock and they are really talented and fun to work with."

 As a singer, Pomers founded the band SCARLETT, sometimes known as the "Scarlett Pomers Band," which played at venues including the Knitting Factory, House of Blues, Club One-Seven, The Roxy, and the Whisky a Go Go.

-Pomers' debut EP, Insane, was released on January 7, 2010, through her official website, CDbaby.com, and iTunes.
+Her debut EP, Insane, was released on January 7, 2010, through her official website, CDbaby.com, and iTunes.
 The album consists of five tracks.

 Pomers covered an AC/DC classic, "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)", in a tribute album to the band titled Rock & Roll Train: A Millennium Tribute To AC/DC.
 It was released December 10, 2010 on iTunes.

-In 2014 Pomers stated she was still involved in music, "but I do it mostly for myself and not for money, not for a living.
+In 2014 Pomers indicated that she was still involved in music, "but I do it mostly for myself and not for money, not for a living.
 There’s no money in it anyway."
 Her musical projects at the time included industrial metal and writing songs for the mandolin, which she had learnt to play.